 Could Smart Concrete™ Replace Concrete Cylinders for Acceptance Testing?

-In a typical construction project, the strength of the concrete is assumed to be the same as the strength of cylinders cast from that same load of concrete.
-Cylinders are made in the field, by a technician, and cured under standard conditions.
+In a typical construction project, the strength of the concrete is assumed to be the same as the strength of the cylinders cast from that same load of concrete.
+Cylinders are made in the field, by a technician and cured under standard conditions.
 The cylinders are not intended to measure the concrete in the structure, but rather as a check on whether the concrete producer batched the correct material.
-This test assumes a lot and fails often -- too often, for many reasons.
-So, is there a better method for acceptance testing of concrete in the field?
-Maybe a method that actually measures the concrete in the structure?

 So, when could maturity be used for acceptance?
 It makes the most sense when the strength of the concrete reaches design strength at an early age.
 This might be an applications with heavily over-designed mixes, where heating is used to accelerate strength, or when chemical accelerators are used to enhance setting time.
 In any situation where the design strength is achieved in the first few days is an ideal situation for using maturity for acceptance when coupled with the standard density test (ASTM C 138) as the check on whether the concrete producer batched the correct material.